 “He’s very open, upfront, approachable, and so I decided to do the surgery with him.”

-Given a choice of hospitals, Howell selected University Health System because she had had a good experience there before.
+Given a choice of hospitals, Howell selected University Health because she had had a good experience there before.

 By mid-afternoon after her surgery, a physical therapist had her taking steps.
 She was discharged the next morning.
 After a week of in-home therapy, she was able to walk on her own.
 In five weeks she was back on her stationary bike.